nychealth/EH-dataportal/content/data-stories/sanitation/index.md

             <img class="img-responsive" src="tree-trash-photovoice.jpg" alt="Tree pit on the sidewalk.
 The pit is filled with water, covered in plastic bags, clothes hangers, paper bags, and other litter.
 Syringes are also visible in the pit." style="width:100%">
         </div>
         <div class="col-sm-6">
-            <div style="background-color:blanchedalmond; padding: 10px; border-radius: 5px"><p class="fs-sm"><strong>Garbage on our streets</strong> “Our daily lives have changed as a result of the COVID-19 pandemic, especially as some social problems have become more visible than ever before.
+            <div style="background-color:blanchedalmond; padding: 10px; border-radius: 5px"><p class="fs-sm"><strong>Garbage on our streets</strong><br>“Our daily lives have changed as a result of the COVID-19 pandemic, especially as some social problems have become more visible than ever before.
 This includes the accumulation of trash in our neighborhood; the garbage is taking over.
 Surrounding this tree are several plastic hangers, bottles, syringes and paper scraps.
 This is concerning because our environment influences our health, and the accumulation of all this trash may be harmful to children.
 It also looks nasty.
 The City should increase its sanitation and cleaning services, provide more public trash bins and better educate residents about how to deal with dangerous items.” <em>Colasa Noesis</em> </p></div>
         </div>
     </div>
 </div>